jl94x4/ColleXions/README.md

 **Pinning interval is in seconds, not minutes!
 In my example the field is set to 21600 which is 6 hours**

+## Logging

+After every run collexions.log will be created with a full log of the last successful run.
+It will be overwritten on each new run.

 ## Acknowledgments
 Thanks to the PlexAPI library and the open-source community for their support.